GridProtectionAlliance/openPDC/Source/Documentation/wiki/Getting_Started.md

 ## Manually set up the database

-The following subsections will instruct you on setting up [Access](#setting-up-an-access-database), [SQL Server](#setting-up-a-sql-server-database), and [MySQL](#setting-up-a-mysql-database) databases.
+The following subsections will instruct you on setting up [SQL Server](#setting-up-a-sql-server-database) and [MySQL](#setting-up-a-mysql-database) databases.
 You only need to set up one of these in order to run the openPDC.

-### Setting up an Access database

-**Note**: Access is not recommended for use in production, but is considered to be a good option for development purposes.

-1. If you used the installers, navigate to the [installation directory](#installation-directory) and go to "`Database Scripts\Access`".
-Otherwise, navigate to "`SOURCEDIR\Synchrophasor\Current Version\Source\Data\Access`" (SOURCEDIR is the directory where you extracted the openPDC source code files).
-2. Copy the file "openPDC-SampleDataSet.mdb" to your [installation directory](#installation-directory).
-3. Rename the copy to "openPDC.mdb".

-If you haven't configured the openPDC to use another type of database since you built it, you can skip ahead to [Run openPDC](#running-the-openpdc).
-Otherwise, you will need to skip ahead to [modify the configuration file](#modifying-the-configuration-file).

 ### Setting up a SQL Server database